sullis/gfc-concurrent/README.md

     val futures: Seq[Future[String]] = ???
     ScalaFutures.forall(futures, _.contains("x"))
 ```
-* Enhanced fold that fails fast, as soon as a Future in the input collection fails:
+* Enhanced fold that fails fast, as soon as a Future in the input collection fails.
+The "normal" scala.concurrent.Future.fold() will always take as long as the longest running Future, even if another Future has already failed.
+This implementation of fold will shortcut if any of the futures in the input collection fails:
 ```
     val futures: Seq[Future[String]] = ???
     val totalLength: Future[Int] = ScalaFutures.foldFast(futures)(0)((sum, str) => sum + str.length)